Torkwase Dyson: The Wynter-Wells Drawing School for Environmental Justice

 “1919: Black Water” by Torkwase Dyson was an art exhibition that combined paintings, drawings and sculptures that, through different layers of washes, colors, textures and geometric markings, as well as materials and techniques, express the complexity of the relationship between bodily movement and architecture.
 It took place between September 27 and December 14, 2019, in the Arthur Ross Architecture Gallery.

 The 100 year anniversary of the Red Summer Riots that took place in Chicago, Illianois, in 1919 inspired Torkwase Dyson to narrate a very racially violent period and share the history of black resistance in the United States through her artistic ideology.
 She was inspired by stories of how black men and women such as Henry “Box” Brown and Harriet Jacobs escaped slavery, or how five young boys built a raft as a safe-space between two racially segregated beaches.

-The 1919 Black Water exhibit is a perfect impression of how Dyson utilizes her foundational geometric shapes to express her most prominent current concerns: the political, social and natural environment.
-This particular exhibit, as well as narrating the riots of that summer, focuses on the story of five young boys that built a raft in Chicago, but got stoned by a white girl and ended up arrested, and one of them killed, because it perfectly embodies her understanding of what “black compositional though” is.
+The 1919 Black Water exhibit gives an impression of how Dyson utilizes her foundational geometric shapes to express her most prominent current concerns: the political, social and natural environment.
+This particular exhibit, as well as narrating the riots of that summer, focuses on the story of five young boys that built a raft in Chicago, but got stoned by a white girl and ended up arrested, and one of them killed, because it embodies her understanding of what “black compositional though” is.

 Dyson’s art studies how black bodies compose architecture in all of its forms, how these places, properties and objects interact with brown and black people as networks of both oppression and liberation.
 She focuses on the raft as a symbol of an in-between, the interstitial political and environmental conditions lived, both by black people in the past and in the present, and how this space is perceived and negotiated.
-It also embodies the concern about climate change and how disproportionally it affects black communities, even back then.
+It also embodies the concern about climate change and how disproportionately it affects black communities, even 100 years in the past.